Inference for reaction networks using the Linear Noise Approximation: Inference using the LNA

 \section{Inference using the LNA}

-We now describe how we use the LNA to perform inference.
-We first briefly describe inference when we observe a system exactly at a discrete set of times.
-In this case, using the LNA to approximate the likelihood is particularly simple.
-We then show how to perform inference under a more general model where only a subset of species are observed, and these potentially are observed with error.
-We focus on the situation where linear combinations of the species are observed with Gaussian error: as in this case the LNA gives a tractable approximation to the likelihood.
-Finally we discuss similarities of our approach with an alternative method of using the LNA for inference introduced by \cite{Komorowskietal:2009}.
+We first briefly describe the inference methodolody when we observe a system exactly and completely at a discrete set of times.
+We then show how to perform inference when only linear combinations of a subset of species are observed, and these, potentially, are observed with error.
+Finally we compare our approach with an alternative method of using the LNA for inference introduced by \cite{Komorowskietal:2009}.